How To Write Abstract For Conference Presentation?

 Step 4: Summarize Your Methods

-In this section, provide a summary of the methods or approach you used in your research or project.
+In this section, provide a summary of the methods or approaches you used in your research or project.
 Be clear and specific but avoid going into too much detail.
 The goal is to show how you conducted your work without overwhelming the reader with unnecessary information.
 It should be enough to provide an understanding of your approach.

 Step 5: Highlight Key Results